crowsonkb/style-transfer-pytorch/README.md

 # style-transfer-pytorch

 An implementation of neural style transfer ([A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)) in PyTorch, supporting CPUs and Nvidia GPUs.
 The algorithm has been improved from that in the literature by applying a carefully selected gradient normalization method, an alternate weighting of hierarchical representations of the styles, an improved and automatic multi-scale (coarse-to-fine) stylization scheme, and the use of multiple iterate noise reduction methods.
-It can produce high-quality high resolution stylizations, even up to print resolution if the GPU has sufficient memory.
+It can produce high-quality high resolution stylizations, even up to print resolution if the GPUs have sufficient memory.
+If two GPUs are available, they can both be used to increase the maximum resolution.
+(Using two GPUs is not faster than using one.)

 Improvements and other differences from the literature have been documented in the code's comments.